longwatermelon/crust/README.md

 # Todo
 * Rewrite builtin function pront to print variable length strings
 * More standard library functions
-* Implement returning struct from function
+* Loops
-* Implement struct copying
+* Real integer type that can hold a reasonable range of numbers
-* Loops, if statements, etc.
+* Else if / else
-* List data type
+* Comparison operators